 This Master's work is continuation of the comp.ex.
-5.
+5 of this course. $\langle \Box \rangle$ $\langle \Box \rangle$

-Optimal control of drugs in a mathematical model if HIV infection Master's work
+Optimal control of drugs in a mathematical model of HIV infection Master's work

 The goal of this Master project is development of the optimization method for the solution of a parameter identification problem (PIP) for system of ordinary differential equations (ODE) for the model of HIV infection with drug treatments.
 Their dynamics is described by the following equations: